ShivanshTripathi247/abstract-text-summarizer/README.md

 B.Tech in Electrical & Electronics

-Interested in AI/ML, Web3, and full-stack development.

 ## 📄 License

-This project is open-sourced under the MIT License.
+This project is open-sourced under the MIT License through Hugging Face.